 Acetyl-L-Carnitine: Acetyl-L-Carnitine (ALC) is an amino acid that is capable of entering the central nervous system.
 It is a versatile nutrient that helps to improve energy production in the mitochondria of nerve cells, especially when trying to heal damaged nerves.
 Patients with diabetic complications such as neuropathy or retinopathy (vision changes due to poor blood sugar control) have been found to have lower levels of carnitine in their bodies when compared with diabetics who do not have these complications.

 Carnitine is thought to decrease insulin resistance and improve cellular uptake of glucose, thereby aiding in the regulation of blood sugar and preventing further diabetic damage to the nerves.
 Animal studies have actually shown that carnitine can help with regrowth of damaged nerve cells.
-2000mg/day of acetyl-L-carnitine for 6 months is the evidence-based dose for treating diabetic neuropathy.
+2000mg/day of acetyl-L-carnitine for six months is the evidence-based dose for treating diabetic neuropathy.
 Much like R-lipoic acid, the sooner the ALC is supplemented, the better the chance of symptomatic improvement and healing.

 As an added bonus, ALC has also been shown useful in treating depression in the elderly, traumatic brain injury, attention deficit-hyperactivity disorder, cardiovascular complications, male infertility and poor memory.
 Ultimately, these applications confirm its ability to improve the health of the nervous system, mitochondria and overall cellular function.